zsebastian/SpotifyApp/README.md

 path of the uri you will need to fix routing etc so the correct handler is called in the app (SpotifyApp.User.Authorized).

-Set ClientId and ClientSecret in config.json.
-You can also change the redirect URI there if you need to.
+Set ClientId and ClientSecret in SpotifyApp/config.json.
+You can also change the redirect URI there if you need to, otherwise leave as-is.

 Once set up, you can just start the app as you want. `dotnet run --project SpotifyApp` will work, or you can just start it from Visual Studio.